4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 • Comply with the Interstate Compact on the Placement of Children (ICPC).
 1

-• If the PCP agrees with these stipulations, the SSW seeks written approval through supervisory channels of the SRA and commissioner prior to any placement.
+• If the PCP agrees with these stipulations, the SSW seeks written approval through supervisory channels of the SRA and DCBS commisioner prior to any placement.

-• PCP/PCC agencies and any out-of-state facility submit the DPP-104C Medically Complex Monthly Report to the SSW, medically complex liaison, and the Medical Support Section on medically complex children each month.
+• PCP/PCC agencies and any out-of-state facility submit the DPP-104C Medically Complex Monthly Report to the SSW, medically complex liaison, and the Medical Support Section for medically complex children each month.

 Procedure